Milk Inc.: History

 The group started out as "Milk Incorporated" ("La Vache" for French-language releases), later shortening their name to "Milk Inc." In its early days as Milk Inc., the band also had a guitarist and harpist, John Miles Jr.

 The band has had many line-up changes throughout its history.
 The band has found much success in Europe, with many of their singles charting in countries such as the Netherlands, United Kingdom, France and Spain.
-They are most successful in their native country Belgium, where they have 27 hit singles which have been in the Ultratop Chart, 22 of them being in the top ten and four of them being number ones.
+They are most successful in their native country Belgium, where they have 27 hit singles which have been in the Ultratop chart, 22 of them being in the top ten and four of them being number ones.
 Furthermore, all of their seven albums have charted there, with two of them reaching number one.
 Milk Inc. is the current record holder for the number of TMF Awards in Belgium and the Netherlands, with a total of 17 awards received.

-In 2004, they released "Whisper", Linda's first #1 hit on the Ultratop Charts in Belgium.
+In 2004, they released "Whisper", Mertens's first number-one hit on the Ultratop Charts in Belgium.

 Early in 2005, Milk Inc. performed at the Tsunami 1212 benefit festival in Belgium.
-That year, they released "Blind" and the iconic "Go to Hell", both reaching the top 5.
+That year, they released "Blind" and "Go to Hell", both reaching the top 5.

-On 9 June 2006, they released a version of "Tainted Love" fused with beats from Deep Zone's 1995 track "It's Gonna Be Alright."
+On 9 June 2006, they released a version of "Tainted Love" fused with beats from Deep Zone's 1995 track "It's Gonna Be Alright".

 In September 2006, the album Supersized was released along with the single "Run".
-The album reached #3 in Belgium, and "Run" peaked at #7.
+The album reached number 3 in Belgium, and "Run" peaked at number 7.
 The song was widely played in Poland, which led to an invitation to perform at the Hity Na Czasie festival the following year.

 On 30 September 2006, a concert celebrating the group's 10th anniversary took place at Sportpaleis in Antwerp.
-It was fully recorded and released on DVD as "Milk Inc. Supersized Live at the Sportpaleis 2006" on 8 December 2006.
+It was fully recorded and released on DVD as Milk Inc. Supersized Live at the Sportpaleis 2006 on 8 December 2006.
 The official video for the final Supersized single, "No Angel", was filmed during the show.

 The Sportpaleis concert marked a turning point, as dance groups were often associated with lip-syncing.
 Supersized was the first in a series of full-band live performances.
 Subsequent shows were titled Supersized 2, Forever, Blackout, Eclipse, Milk Inc. Fifteen, Miracle, and MilkFest.
-DVDs released from these shows include Best of Supersized 2, Forever Live At Sportpaleis, and Milk Inc. 15 – The Very Best Of.
+DVDs released from these shows include Best of Supersized 2, Forever Live at Sportpaleis, and Milk Inc. 15 – The Very Best Of.

 On 22 July 2006, the single "Sunrise" was released, reaching number 3 in Belgium.
 Despite this, the version played on Belgian radios was the remix by Pedro Salazar, characterized by a guitar beat that was trendy at the time.
 The dance version of "Sunrise" was later popularized through the group's live performances.
 In the Netherlands, the remix by Jeckyll & Hyde was the most played; at the time, Jump Style was very popular in the country, and the characteristic beats of this style incorporated into "Sunrise" boosted the single there (position 13 on the charts).